junderw52/keep-teams-awake/README.md

 ### From Source

-* Firefox does not support this.

-For Chrome, follow the steps above to enable Developer Mode and go to the Manage Extensions page.
+Follow the steps above to enable Developer Mode and go to the Manage Extensions page.

 Clone this repository, or download the latest source code zip and extract it.